Welcome to the conclusion of Hayao Miyazaki’s Nausicaä of the Valley of the Wind.

 “We can know the beauty and cruelty of the world without the help of a giant tomb and its servants…Because our god inhabits even a single leaf and the smallest insects.
 Ohma, forget about us.
 Send your light to this place!”
 (Hardcover Edition, Vol. 2, p.
 518)

-With that command, Ohma destroys the crypt’s contents, including all the embryos of humans designed to live in a purified world.
-Nausicaä shudders at the depth of her sin, believing that these people could have been a peaceful and intelligent race.
+With that command, Ohma destroys the crypt’s contents, including all the human embryos designed to live in a purified world.
+Nausicaä shudders at the depth of her sin, believing that these people could have truly been a peaceful and intelligent race.
 She notices that the blood of the crypt and the blood of the Ohmu are the same, and speaks once more to the dying Ohma, telling him that he has become a brave warrior, proud and pure of heart.
 Asbel finds her and escapes with her to safety to a waiting Kushana, Mito, Chikuku, and Charuka.

 King Vai is fatally injured by the Master, and although he does not like Kushana, the dying Torumekian emperor passes the throne to her.
 He urges her not to fall back into the cycle of bloodshed and revenge that engulfed him, and dies.
 As the only other person to know what she had done, Selm helps Nausicaä share the burden of her decision, asking her to entrust the future to the planet and the processes of life.
 The story ends.